Gtemowo/Gtemowo/README.md

 # Hi, I'm Temowo

-I'm a data analyst a background in information technology and business, now building insightful projects in PowerBi, Excel and SQL
+I'm a data analyst with a background in information technology and business, now building insightful projects with PowerBi, Excel and SQL.

 ## Tools I work with